sstadt/shoplist/README.md

 ### 0.1.4.1

- - [ ] Move password validation to PasswordService
+ - [x] Move password validation to PasswordService
  - [x] DocBlock all the password reset functions
  - [x] Move password settings to config/passwords.js and wire into PasswordService
  - [x] Add password validation for user creation

-### 0.1.4.2

- - [ ] Move all back end error messaging to a config file
+ - [ ] Move all back-end error messaging to a config file

 ### 0.2